GantZA/UCT-HPC-Resources/README.md

 Once the packages have been installed, press `CTRL D` to terminate the interactive bash session on the worker node.

-To reserve more than one worker node, in the first step use srun --pty --account=stats --time=08:00:00 --cpus-per-task=40 bash -l
+To reserve more than one worker node, in the first step use 'srun --pty --account=stats --time=08:00:00 --cpus-per-task=40 bash -l'

 ### Prepare Job Script